mondoohq/cnspec/README.md

 make cnspec/generate
 ```

-This will generate and update all required files for the build.
-At this point you can `make cnspec/install` again as outlined above.
+This generates and updates all required files for the build.
+Now you can `make cnspec/install` again as outlined above.

 ## Run a scan